NOVEMBER 5 - 15, 2026

 Chef Luis Valenzuela

-Co-Owner and Executive Chef of Carmen Cocina Española
+Co-Owner and Executive Chef Holy Taco Toronto

 Originally from Guadalajara, Mexico-born Luis Valenzuela had a passion for food at an early age.
 Luis immigrated to Toronto in 2011 to study the culinary arts at George Brown College, where he quickly developed his unique style and flair, embracing traditional methods while staying true to his Latin roots.
 He then went on to Toronto's notable North 44 and Bymark restaurants, working with renowned Chef Owner Mark McEwan and Executive Chef Andrew Ellerby.